 You can use these methods as a guide on how to clean laptop touchpad buttons as well.

 4 Things To Avoid When Cleaning A Touchpad

 Do Not Directly Pour Any Water or Cleaning Agents On Your Laptop

 Electronics are not meant to encounter water, particularly the internal parts.
 Therefore, to avoid spilling and potentially damaging your laptop, we recommend not spilling or spraying any liquids over or onto it.
-This may cause water or liquid to seep into the inside and corrode or cause damage internally.
+This may cause internal water damage which is difficult to repair.

 Do Not Wring The Damp Cloth Near Your Laptop

 Like above, wringing a wet cloth near your laptop could cause water to seep through the cracks.
 Make sure to keep a safe distance between your laptop and any liquids in open containers or wringing stations.

 Do Not Rub Your Touchpad Too Hard While You’re Cleaning

 A laptop touchpad is very sensitive and needs to be treated with care, even when cleaning.
 For example, rubbing or pushing down too hard on it could damage the touchpad and cause function issues.